-- Make the habit of reading and studying together with each other
+- Inculcate the habit of reading together with each other.

-- You must have conversations with your partner regarding your favourite genre of music, songs, and lyrics
+- Discuss your favourite genre of music, songs, and lyrics with your partner.

-- Recog nice and discuss how the two of you can grow, both individually and as a couple.
+- Recognise and discuss how you can both grow, as individuals and as a couple.

 5. Experiential intimacy

-- Create a list of things that you both can do together and also a separate list of things you both can do individually.
-The lists will help maintain a balance between your personal space and collective space
+- Create a list of things that you can do together and individually.
+The lists will help maintain a balance between your personal and shared space.

 6. Conflict intimacy

-- You must wait out the heightened emotional phase before you approach the issue for conflict resolution.
-Discuss when your mind is calm.
+- You must wait out the heightened emotional phase before you attempt conflict resolution.
+Discuss your issues with a calm mind.

 - Learn to share your thoughts and opinions freely with your partner.
-Be firm but use a soft tone.
-Do not be aggressive.
+While you should be firm in conveying your perspective, do not be aggressive.

 7. Creative intimacy